-Assignments must be completed and uploaded to D2L in PDF format by the date and time specified in the Class Schedule.
+Assignments must be completed and uploaded to D2L in PDF format by the date and time specified in the Course Schedule.
 Any Response Paper submitted late will receive a 1.5 point grade deduction for each day it is late.
-Final Papers, however, must be turned in by the assigned due date/time or receive a grade of zero.
-Printed submissions or submissions by email will not be accepted.
+Final Papers, however, must be turned in by the assigned due date/time or receive an automatic grade of zero.
+Printed submissions or submissions by email are not accepted.
 I also suggest backing up your work online as computers crash.